quentincaffeino/manypixels-illustrations/packages/svg/README.md

 > Note: For svelte you might need to add something like `rollup-plugin-svelte-svg` to your bundling process.

+## File Naming

+All illustrations are renamed to UpperCamelCase (spaces and symbols are removed).
+For example `Online report` is renamed to `OnlineReport`.

 ## Licensing

 For information about licensing for ManyPixels Illustrations see [this page](https://www.manypixels.co/gallery).